CTLab-ITMO/PROBEst/docs/pipeline.md

 ## Overview

 The PROBEst probe generation tool (`pipeline.py`) is the main executable script for generating and optimizing nucleotide probes.
-It implements a sophisticated workflow that combines initial probe generation, evolutionary optimization, and quality control steps.
+It implements a workflow that combines initial probe generation, evolutionary optimization, AI-assisted filtration, de-degeneration, and quality control.

 ## Workflow